zbaylin/bibliotech/README.md

 <img src="/demo/share.gif?raw=true" width="200px">

 ### Map
-What good is a library app if the user can't find the book? **bibliotech** displays and easy to read, interactive map to the user.
+What good is a library app if the user can't find the book? **bibliotech** displays an easy to read, interactive map to the user.

 <img src="/demo/view_map.gif?raw=true" width="200px">